Roohparvar/CeliacProject/README.md

 ---
 ---

+## Part 3: Distribution of Aberrant Clones Reported in STM Paper
+In this phase, we analyzed the distribution of aberrant T cell clones previously reported in the STM paper across different clusters.
+Specifically, we identified these known clones and visualized their presence and localization on our UMAP projection to assess how they are distributed among the cellular populations in our dataset.

+---
+---
+---

 ## Part 3: Clonal Homeostasis Plot
 In this part, we investigated the clonal homeostasis of both αβ and γδ T cells by examining how clone sizes are distributed across various immune clusters.
 This analysis helps assess the diversity and expansion patterns of T cell clones in the dataset.